Convolutional autoencoders for the reconstruction of three-dimensional interfacial multiphase flows: Conclusions

 \section{Conclusions}

-We have evaluated the performance of a fully convolutional 3D autoencoder in reconstructing interfacial geometries using common implicit interface representations employed in multiphase simulations.
-Our comparisons across simulated and synthetic datasets of varying complexity revealed that the signed distance function consistently yields poorer reconstruction performance.
-In contrast, sharp and diffuse interface representations exhibit a trade-off: sharper interfaces improve the reconstruction of large-scale features, but excessively sharp representations tend to miss small-scale structures.
-On the other hand, overly diffuse interfaces lead to degraded overall accuracy.
+We have evaluated the performance of a fully convolutional three-dimensional autoencoder for reconstructing interfacial geometries using common implicit interface representations employed in multiphase simulations.
+Comparisons across simulated and synthetic datasets of varying complexity show that the signed-distance function consistently yields inferior reconstruction performance.
+In contrast, sharp and diffuse interface representations exhibit a clear trade-off: sharper interfaces improve the reconstruction of large-scale features, but excessively sharp representations tend to miss small-scale structures, while overly diffuse interfaces degrade overall accuracy.

-Overall, we find that a moderately diffuse interface representation, with an interface width of $1-4$ times the grid spacing, offers the best balance across datasets and metrics, preserving small features while maintaining high reconstruction fidelity.
+Across all datasets and metrics considered, a moderately diffuse interface representation with an interface width of one to four grid spacings provides the best balance, preserving small-scale features while maintaining high reconstruction fidelity.
+We further demonstrate that this trade-off can be explained by the spectral bias of convolutional neural networks.
+Spectral analysis of the reconstructed fields confirms that high-wavenumber content associated with sharp interfaces is systematically under-represented, leading to increased errors at small scales.
+Moderately diffuse interfaces mitigate this effect by regularizing high-frequency content, resulting in more accurate reconstructions across spatial scales.

-Future work will focus on improving the autoencoder by incorporating conservation constraints on the network output, exploring variational autoencoders, and including additional state variables relevant to multiphase flows.
-Moreover, the insights gained from this comprehensive analysis lay the groundwork for developing models capable of predicting temporal dynamics in multiphase systems.
+Due to the high computational cost of training three-dimensional autoencoders, this study considered a single compression ratio and a single architecture type, and training uncertainty was only partially quantified.
+Future work will focus on incorporating conservation constraints into the network output, exploring variational autoencoders, and including additional state variables relevant to multiphase flows.
+The insights gained from this analysis lay the groundwork for developing reduced-order models capable of predicting temporal dynamics in complex multiphase systems.